Nation’s Largest Municipally Owned EV Charging Station Opens Thanks to CFI Grants

 Sept.
 30, 2024

 Today, the City of Mount Vernon, Washington opened the largest municipally owned electric vehicle (EV) charging station in the United States.
-The city was awarded $12.5 million in Charging and Fueling Infrastructure (CFI) grants to build EV chargers and paired that with other state and local funding to complete a mixed-use project that includes a public library, community conference center, a structured kitchen, and a three-floor parking garage.
+The city was awarded $12.5 million in grants to build EV chargers and paired that with other state and local funding to complete a mixed-use project that includes a public library, community conference center, a structured kitchen, and a three-floor parking garage.
 Washingtonians and those traveling along the I-5 Alternative Fuel Corridor between Seattle and Vancouver, Canada, will now be able to easily charge their vehicles at one of the 76 charging ports, four of which are DC fast chargers.

 Commuters can also access nine electric bicycle charging lockers at the new station.
 The Mount Vernon project is primed for future growth with the capacity to install 200 additional charging ports.
 The project also supports a regional transit stop linking Skagit, Whatcom, and Snohomish counties.